-Wright Hassall uses IP addresses in order to assess patterns, gather broad demographic information for aggregate use, track visitors to the websites movements and to manage our website.
-Wright Hassall does not link the IP addresses with any personal identifiable information.
+We use IP addresses in order to assess patterns, gather broad demographic information for aggregate use, track visitors to the website’s movements, and to manage our website.
+We do not link the IP addresses with any identifiable personal information.

 Applying to work at Wright Hassall

 Information collected at our premises

 We collect information about visitors to our premises.
 We may record information on your visit, including the date and time you were visiting, your name, contact details and vehicle registration number.
 This information is kept for a period of 12 months.

 We operate CCTV at our premises which may record you and your activities.
 We display notices to make it clear what areas are subject to surveillance.
 We will only release footage where there is a legal obligation, to protect the vital interests of the data subject or other person.
 Processing is necessary for the purposes of our legitimate interests pursued by us or by a third party except where such interests are overridden by the interests or fundamental rights and freedoms of you which require protection of you or where the data subject is a child.

 We use this information as necessary for our legitimate interests in administering your visit, ensuring site security and visitor safety.

 CCTV recordings are kept for a period of one month in respect of the ground and first floor of our premises CCTV coverage and for three months in respect of the second floor CCTV coverage.